X

 With this, I hand over the call to Mr. Rohit.
 Over to you, sir.

-Thank you Rohit.
-Good evening everyone.
-I would like to provide an overview of the financial performance for the third quarter and ninth month of the financial year 2026 on a consolidated basis.
-For the third quarter of of financial year 2026 our operating revenue stood at INR 131 crores reflecting a growth of 11.5% year on year.
-Vita for the quarter came at rupees 19 crores.
-A growth of 27% year on year with EBITA margin of 14.7% and increase of 100 basis point on year on year.
-The net profit for the period was Rupee 10 crores, a growth of 13% year on year with PET margin of 7.8%.
+I would like to provide an overview of the financial performance for the third quarter and 9 months of the financial year 2026.
+On a consolidated basis for the third quarter of financial year 2026, our operating revenue stood at INR131 crores, reflecting a growth of 11.5% year-on-year.
+EBITDA for the quarter came at INR19 crores, a growth of 27% year-on-year with EBITDA margin of 14.7%, an increase of 100 basis points on year-on-year.
+The net profit for the period was INR10 crores, a growth of 13% year-on-year with PAT margin of 7.8%.
+Over a 9-month period, our operating revenue stood at INR393 crores, delivering approximately 13% year-on-year increase.
+EBITDA for the period was INR47 crores, representing a 3% year-on-year growth with EBITDA margin contracting by 109 basis points to 11.9% PAT for the period stood at INR24 crores, resulting in PAT margin of 6%.

 Questions and Answers: